Definition of Kick

 - as explained at point one, kicking is like sparring wearing heavy gloves 100% of the time.
 This means further protection, more damage, and less pain on impact.

 - If you apply the exact intensity of your lower body workout to your arms, you will be always one step ahead of them, as a well trained lower body not only makes your kicks more effective, but increases your chances of moving easier and with more agility during a fight (or stepping away more quickly, if fighting is not what you want).

 Types of Kicks in Martial Arts.

-The Types of kicks in martial arts can be virtually infinite: just like music, seven are the musical notes, but infinite the combinations you can get.
+just like in music, seven are the musical notes, but infinite the combinations you can get.

-Regardless of the style you are studying, we can divide kicks in the following macro-groups:
+Regardless of the style you are studying, kicks can be divided into the following macro-groups: